mintedreward/heartmail/README.md

 - Selling content will be a feature.
 I will sell content through the app.
 Each user will have a page.
 - The software itself will be sold using the software.

+Compliance:

+- Have an AML policy.
+Have an anti-terrorism policy.
+- Be an "unhosted wallet" only until we are ready to comply with hosted wallet regulations.
+- Collect KYC/KYB information including country, verified name, verified government ID.
+- Prohibit sanctioned countries:  Crimea region of Ukraine, Cuba, Iran, Sudan, Syria, North Korea.
+- Prohibit sanctioned countries based on verified data, IP, email.
+- Comply with the travel rule - send customer data to receiving wallet

+## Launch Plan

+- Email sign up (with verification)
+- KYC (with $5.00 payment for ~ $1.25 cost per verification)
+- Upload avatar + description
+- Show documentation if you are signed in (and have therefore paid $5.00 + KYC)
+- oasian SPV
+- Coasian Keys
+- Coasian Messenger
+- Earn money for viewing ads
+- invitation affiliate system

+## Terms of Relationship

+Lying is always unacceptable.
+White lies are lies.
+If you feel compelled to lie, it is better not to say anything at all rather than to lie.
+If you are caught lying, you will be permanently banned from Coasian and your money will not be refunded.